 Minnesota Residential Lease Agreement

-Minnesota lease agreement is the legal mechanism by which landlord-tenant relationships are defined when renting property.
-Landlords provide the tenant with a lease explaining all parties’ expectations.
-It also contains important legal information that tenants and landlords must follow for the duration of the lease term.
-These include:
+A Minnesota lease agreement is the legal document that defines the landlord-tenant relationship when renting property.
+Landlords provide tenants with a lease agreement that explains all parties’ expectations.
+It also contains important legal information that both tenants and landlords must follow throughout the lease term.

 Lease Icon